redox-os/book/src/ch09-02-coding-and-building.md

 ## Using Multiple Windows

-For clarity and ease of use, we will be using a couple of `Terminal` windows on your host system, each running a different bash shell instance.
+For clarity and easy of use, we will be using two terminal tabs on your system, each running a different GNU Bash shell instance.

-1. The `Build` shell, normally at `~/tryredox/redox` or whatever your base `redox` directory is.
+1. The `Build` shell, normally at `~/tryredox/redox` or where your base `redox` directory is.
-2. The `Coding` shell, normally at `~/tryredox/redox/cookbook/recipes/games/source`.
+2. The `Coding` shell, at `cookbook/recipes/games/redox-games/source`.

-## Set up your Configuration
+## Setup your Configuration

-To get started, follow the steps in [Including a Program in a Redox Build](./ch09-01-including-programs.md) to include the `games` package in your `myfiles` configuration file.
-In your `Terminal` window, go to your `redox` base directory and run:
+To get started, follow the steps in the [Including Programs](./ch09-01-including-programs.md) page to include the `games` package on your `myfiles` configuration file.
+In your terminal window, go to your `redox` base directory and run:

 ```sh
 make qemu